BY SOFO ARCHON

 But from my perspective, the entire world looked crazy.
 Really, if you consider the fact that over fifty billion land animals and around a trillion aquatic animals are killed each and every year by humans, I’m sure you’ll agree that we’re living in a mad world.

 Yet, if you’re a little bit sane in this world, nearly everyone considers you crazy, and all of a sudden their life mission becomes to bring you back to “sanity.”
-This is what I’ve experienced for three and a half years of being a vegan.
+This is what I’ve experienced for three and a half years of being a vegan (note: this article was written in 2018).

-Whenever I tell people about my dietary choices, most of them try hard to convince me to give up being a vegan, by bringing up all sorts of arguments against veganism.
-However, I’ve never heard any sound anti-vegan argument coming from their mouth so far.
+Whenever I tell people about my dietary choices, most of them try hard to convince me to give up being vegan, by bringing up all sorts of arguments against veganism.
+However, I’ve never heard any sound anti-vegan argument coming from their mouths so far.

 It seems to me that most people cling to their habits, traditions, convenience and pleasure so much that they make up any excuses — no matter how illogical or unethical — to justify eating animals and their byproducts.
 But none of them makes any logical sense.
 To demonstrate that, I’m now going to provide you with a list of the 15 most common arguments that (in my experience) people use in their efforts to refute veganism, as well as my responses to each one of them.

-So let’s go ahead and find out how strong these anti-vegan arguments are!
+So, let’s go ahead and find out how strong those anti-vegan arguments are!

 1. Eating animals is instinctual.